 If you’re looking for an escape and need advice about the best day trips from Naples, you’ve come to the right place!
+After you have checked out the best things to do in Naples, it is time to expand your horizons!
 While Naples may be the best place to retire, that doesn’t mean you can’t get out and explore.

 Choose between perusing beautiful art museums, soaking up the sun at secluded beaches, and even visiting Florida’s well-known theme parks for your day trips from Naples.
 Florida is a notoriously big state and has a lot to offer.